 In our own way it is an attempt to truly thank them for their service by enabling them to realize success after their sacrifice.
 Request Information

-NC Expert - Registered IT Apprenticeship - Veteran
+NC Expert - Registered IT Apprenticeship Veteran Centric

 The executives at NC-Expert have been working in this industry as engineers, architects, executives, trainers and advisors directly to vendors such as Cisco, CWNP, EC Council, Merrill Lynch, Lehman Brothers, UBS and many others in addition to being veterans themselves for over 25 years.